 You can avoid the fee by using EMV chip capable equipment at your business.

 It’s important to note that while EMV cards are successful at reducing fraud in card-present point-of-sale situations, the technology can increase fraud in card-not-present situations if additional security measures aren’t put into place.
 For this reason, it is imperative to take advantage of security features in card-not-present environments, such as online purchases.
 Necessary security features for such transactions include tokenization and end-to-end payment encryption.
 Merchants can also take advantage of existing fraud prevention tools such as Address Verification Services (AVS) and Card Verification Value (CVV), and 3D Secure fraud tools offered by the credit card companies, such as Verified by Visa and MasterCard SecureCode.

 EMV in ATM Transactions

-Visa and MasterCard have both made announcements regarding a liability shift for ATMs.
-MasterCard has announced an October 2015 deadline for ATM operators to upgrade to EMV-capable machines.
+Visa and Mastercard both made announcements regarding a liability shift for ATMs.
+Mastercard announced an October 2015 deadline for ATM operators to upgrade to EMV-capable machines.

-Visa has announced an October 2017 deadline for ATM operators to upgrade to EMV-capable machines.
+Visa announced an October 2017 deadline for ATM operators to upgrade to EMV-capable machines.

 EMV for Gas Stations (Pay at the Pump)

 Pay-at-the-pump gas stations were given a longer deadline for EMV compliance than other types of businesses.
 The original later deadline was 2017.
 However, in December of 2016, the deadline was pushed back.
-Currently, pay at the pump gas stations have until October 2020 to become EMV compliant.
+Pay at the pump gas stations had until October 2020 to become EMV compliant.

 Gas stations should be aware that some experts worry about an increase in “skimming” or stealing credit card data, at the pump as it becomes harder to steal data at other businesses.
 Be sure to familiarize yourself with skimming and know what to look for.